 - First aid – tablets for cleaning and purifying water, bandage, painkillers, needles (just in case you’re worried about the hospital’s practices or supplies), thermometer

 - Camera – if you are big on recording your memories

 - Phone (unlocked SIM) – can be useful even without local SIM card.
 For example to call for help.
 The lighter the better.

 - Pen and paper – mostly used for communication and directions, but also for writing blogs :-)

 3. Clothes and toiletries

 When packing clothes remember that you are not princess, unless you are, and should not take to many with you.
-You need to get in habit of washing your clothes more often and buying them in colours which you can mix and match to look different from time to time (or not care about the looks, like me).
+You need to get in habit of washing your clothes more often and buying them in colors which you can mix and match to look different from time to time (or not care about the looks, like me).
 I prepared a list of things you should take with you.
 Think about the quality when buying them, they should last you for a while even when washed every day, and good quality products are lighter.
 Make sure you adjust it to your needs (ex. girls should take bra):

 - 3-5 pairs of socks

 - 1 spare pair of trousers (you can find some with detachable legs, so you can use them as shorts)

 - Sandals/ flip-flops